Past, Present, Future

 For the person being interviewed, it's an opportunity to share a part of themselves and feel like their life experiences have validity.
 People often want to talk about their lives, but they're rarely asked.
 When someone takes the time to listen, the message is that who the person is, what they've done, and the things they care about are important.

 When you're doing a life interview, it's helpful to have prepared questions.
 You can download a set of sample life interview questions.
-The life interview tips are also helpful.
+The Legacy Project's life interview tips are also helpful.

-A life interview can be a long-term family project, something you do over the holidays when everyone is together, and it can be a valuable and interesting part of a school assignment or event (e.g. a Grandparents Day or Intergenerational Day event).
+A life interview can be a long-term family project you do in bits and pieces in person, via the phone, or through e-mail.
+It can be something you do during the holidays or summer when everyone is together, perhaps with an audio or video recording.
+It can also be a valuable and interesting part of a school assignment or event (e.g. a Grandparents Day or Intergenerational Day event).
+Students can enter the Legacy Project's annual Listen to a Life Contest.

 Materials